mverleg/apivolve/DESIGN.md

 * Nice to have, probably hard: creating a release on feature branch should not conflict.
 * Nice to have: preserve VCS blame when releasing.

+The versions can be linear for now.
+For example, 1.2.3 is either direcrtly followed by 1.2.4 or by 1.3.0, but not both.
+It is not supported to keep updating the 1.2 branch once 1.3 has been created.
+The main purpose of Apivolve is to have all olders versions be compatible, so there should be no need to support 1.2.4.

 ### Solution

 This is a draft, not set in stone: